rosell-dk/webp-convert/docs/converters.md

 [`wpc`](#wpc) is an open source cloud converter based on *WebPConvert*.
 Conversions will of course be slower than the local converters, as images need to go back and forth to the cloud converter.
 As images usually just needs to be converted once, the slower conversion speed is probably acceptable.
 To get going, you need to install the [WPC library](https://github.com/rosell-dk/webp-convert-cloud-service) on a server (or have someone do it for you).
 If this this is a problem, we suggest you turn to *ewww*.
 (PS: A Wordpress plugin is planned, making it easier to set up a WPC instance).
 Btw: Beware that upload limits will prevent conversion of big images.
 The converter checks your *php.ini* settings and abandons upload right away, if an image is larger than your *upload_max_filesize* or your *post_max_size* setting.

 [`ewww`](#ewww) is also a cloud service.
 Not free, but cheap enough to be considered *practically* free.
 It produces webp files a bit smalle than the rest.
 It seems to produce same size as *cwebp*, when method is set to 3.
-Unfortunately, *ewww* does not support quality=auto, like *wpc*, and it does not support *size-in-percent* like *cwebp*, either.
+Unfortunately, *ewww* does not support quality=auto, like *wpc*, and it does not support *size-in-percentage* like *cwebp*, either.
 I have requested such features, and he is considering...
 As with *wpc*, beware of upload limits.

 **Summary:**